 9. Where would you find the priceless statue 'La Pieta', sculpted by Michelangelo?

 (The Shroud was discovered in 1357 (first record of it's existence), whereas photography wasn't invented until 1826.
-Thus the 'real' image of Christ, or the negative image in a photograph, would not have been seen for hundreds of years!)
+Thus the 'real' or negative photo image of Christ would not have been seen for hundreds of years!

 What does 'Nessun Dorma' mean?

-13. Which 1971 film, set in Venice, starred Dirk Bogarde, is about a sick composer in the early 1900s?
+13. Which 1971 film starring Dirk Bogarde is about a sick composer in the early 1900s?

 14. Name this 1972 movie, starring Marlon Brando?